DrDavie1/Approximating-pi-using-arctan-taylor-expansion/README.txt

     Disclaimer:
         - Not everything in this project is my own.(majority is)
         - This is a university assignment.
 I do not want to attached the relevant documents as they are university property.
-Instead to ensure equations are understood i added the Equations Notebook.
+Instead, to ensure equations are understood i added the Equations Notebook.
         - ^^ for this reason, each choice is named a,b,c etc as these were questions in the assignment

     -----PROJECT OVERVIEW----